Comment les Vers à Soie Produisent la Soie

 The weaving of the cocoon by the silkworm

 When it reaches its final size of 8 to 10 cm, the silkworm weaves its cocoon in uninterrupted circular movements.
-It secretes sericin through its glands and solidifies it by exposing it to air.
+It secretes sericin through its glands and causes it to solidify by exposing it to air.
 The wire measures between 300 and 900 m long!
 The finished cocoon is oval and approximately 3 cm long.
-It is made of a single continuous thread.
+It is composed of a single continuous thread.

 After harvesting, obtaining the silk thread is done in several stages: